Photo by Elias Bonaros. The Cicada Killer is focused on the cicada, and not bothered by Elias’ finger.

-- The egg hatches, and the larvae begins to eat the cicada, while taking care to keep it alive.
+- The egg hatches and the larva begins to eat the cicada while taking care to keep it alive.

-- Once the larvae has had its fill, it spins a cocoon, in which it will change into an adult wasp.
+- Once the larva has had its fill, it spins a cocoon, in which it will change into an adult wasp.

 - Cicada Killer Wasps belong to the family Crabronidae Latreille, 1802; the tribe Bembicini Latreille, 1802 and the genus Sphecius Dahlbom, 1843 2.
 Crabronidae comes from the Latin word for hornet, Bembicini comes from the Greek word for buzzing insect, and Sphecius is from the Greek word for wasp.